Floyd Rose Tremolos for Left Hand Guitars: Proprietary versions

 Jackson JT-6

 The JT-6 is actually an exclusive Jackson proprietary system.
-It was different from original Floyds in that the fine tuners ran horizontally out the back of the unit along with the string lock screws rather than sitting vertical on the tail.
-The saddles also had string lock blocks with cover plates making the whole saddle surface flat.
-It was embossed with "Licensed Under Floyd Rose Patents" on the tail with "Jackson" on the front of the block and "Made in Taiwan R.O.C" on the back of the block.
+It was different from original and OEM Floyds in that the fine tuners ran horizontally out the back of the unit along with the string lock screws rather than sitting vertically on the tail.
+The saddles also had string lock blocks with cover plates, making the whole saddle surface flat.
+It was embossed with "Licensed Under Floyd Rose Patents" on the tail, with "Jackson" on the front of the block and "Made in Taiwan R.O.C" on the back of the block.
 The block also had a sticker with "#40121587."
 The JT-6 has a distinctive rough "orange peel" finish, even rougher than the Schaller Floyd Rose II.
 It was made of pot metal.
-Public reviews over the years suggest that they were not considered to be good quality.
+Public reviews over the years suggest that they were not considered to be of good quality.

 Jackson's left-handed Dinky model of that era came with this tremolo as did the left handed 1987 Charvel Model 3 and left handed 1988 Charvel Model 3.
 Another example (without the capped string blocks) is here: Charvel Model 3.
 Left hand versions of the 1987 Randy Rhoads, Soloist, and Strat-body models could be custom ordered.
 The JT-6 was standard for each.